 - Rich in vitamins, minerals, and antioxidants.

-- Storage: The ravioli should be assembled, laid out on a flat surface (a baking sheet works great), and frozen.
+- The ravioli should be assembled, laid out on a flat surface (a baking sheet works great), and frozen.
 When the ravioli is completely frozen, store it in an airtight container and freeze it for up to three months.
 The ravioli can be cooked directly from frozen, taking about 2 minutes in boiling water to reach al dente.

 - For the leftover cooked kalabasa ravioli, you may place them in an airtight container and then into the fridge that can last for up to 3-4 days.